andrew@drewrealtors

 • responsibilities of both buyer and seller

 Once you make the offer, we present it to the Seller and their Agent.
 The Seller may accept it, prepare a counter offer, or reject the offer all together.
-Once the offer is accepted, it is a legally binding contract.
+After any negotiation and the offer is accepted and signed by both parties, it is a legally binding contract.

 Negotiate with the Seller